Zolmitriptan is indicated for the acute treatment of migraine with or without aura in adults

 - If your headache comes back after your first dose, you may take a second dose anytime after 2 hours of taking the first dose.
 For any attack where the first dose did not work, do not take a second dose without talking with your doctor.
-Do not take more than a total of 10 mg of Zolmitriptan tablets (tablets or spray combined) in any 24 hour period.
+Do not take more than a total of 10 mg of Zolmitriptan (tablets or spray combined) in any 24-hour period.
 If you take too much medicine, contact your doctor, hospital emergency department, or poison control center right away.

-- Pain, pressure or tightness in the neck, throat or jaw
+- pain, pressure or tightness in the neck, throat or jaw

 - tingling or other abnormal sensations